-Eye problems in senior citizens are common.
-While some diseases are a part of the natural aging of eyes, other problems are specific to the eye that are more common or get worse with aging.
+You used to have eyesight like an eagle, but now things are a little fuzzy.
+Unfortunately, eye problems in seniors are common.
+While some diseases are a part of the natural aging of eyes, other problems that are specific to the eye can get worse with aging.
 In addition, systemic illnesses can cause eye diseases that worsen with age.
-As some eye problems in seniors may develop without warning, it is important to pay attention to your vision and get regular eye exams as you age.
+Learn about the different eye problems and diseases found in senior citizens along with symptoms and management.

 Age-Related Macular Degeneration